 Our advisor is an indirect subsidiary of Cantor and is organized to provide asset management and other services to us.
-Cantor controls, BGC, Newmark and a number of other financial services businesses, including our dealer manager and sponsors RIT.
+Cantor controls, BGC, Newmark and a number of other financial services businesses, including our dealer manager.

 We rely on the investment professionals of our advisor and certain of its affiliates to identify suitable investment opportunities for our company.
 Our investment strategy may overlap with some of the strategies of other Cantor Companies.
-RIT primarily focuses on the origination of mortgage and mezzanine loans secured mainly by commercial real estate.
-Opportunities to originate or acquire such loans by RIT may be competitive with some of our potential investments.
 Although Newmark does not currently acquire properties or interests in real estate properties, through its Berkeley Point business, it originates multifamily loans distributed through the GSE programs of Fannie Mae and Freddie Mac, as well as through HUD programs.
 In addition, in the course of Newmark's business, it may generate fees from the referral of loan opportunities to third parties.
 However, both lines of business are affiliates and under common control with our sponsor.
-RIT, Newmark and their respective subsidiaries are not restricted from competing with our business, whether by originating or acquiring loans that might be suitable for origination or acquisition by us, or by referring loan opportunities to third parties in exchange for fees.
-RIT and Newmark are not required to refer any such opportunities to us.
+Newmark and its subsidiaries are not restricted from competing with our business, whether by originating or acquiring loans that might be suitable for origination or acquisition by us, or by referring loan opportunities to third parties in exchange for fees.
+Newmark is not required to refer any such opportunities to us.
 Investment opportunities sourced by the investment professionals of Newmark or any other Cantor Company not controlled by our sponsor, to the extent not pursued by such company, will be allocated by such company in its sole discretion.
 Investment opportunities sourced by the investment professionals of our sponsor will be allocated as described below under the heading "-Allocation of Investment Opportunities" The investment professionals responsible for sourcing investments for the sponsor are generally different than the investment professionals responsible for sourcing investments for other Cantor Companies and to the extent there is overlap, such investment professionals will first present suitable opportunities to our sponsor.